tneller/Machine-learning-demos/Logistic.md

 <img src="http://www.forkosh.com/mathtex.cgi? g(\beta(x)) = log\left( \frac{\beta(x)}{1-\beta(x)} \right) = \lambda_0 + \lambda_1x">

-When we have more than 2 classes,
+When we have more than 2 classes, we can use a "one against other" aproach to compute the properbility for each class, and then we can select the most probable one.

 Properties:
   1. Computationally inexpensive